 Get the job done with a metal-cutting shear by Malco, which can make straight, curved, or square cuts in most metal sheets.
 The shear inserts into the back of a drill (corded or cordless) with zero hassle.
 And it’s constructed with lightweight aluminum, so using it won’t drag you down or wear you out—always a plus with roofing tools!
 To see the Turbo Shear in action, check out this youTube link.

-8. Equipter Roofing Chutes
+8. Equipter Roof Chutes

 Your turn!
-Tell us on Facebook: what are your favorite tools for roofing?
+Tell us on Facebook: What are your favorite tools for roofing?